nickvidal/mailsheet/README.md

 MailSheet is *open source*, so customization and integration is much easier.

+You may integrate MailSheet with Salesforce, Hubspot, Pipedrive, etc.

-Please contact nickvidal AT gmail.com for support.
+Please contact nickvidal AT gmail.com.

 ![MailSheet](https://github.com/nickvidal/mailsheet/blob/master/mailsheet.png)